ZhangLi1210/NanoTrack_Tensorrt_Cpp/README.md

 3. ``sudo chmod 777 create_trt_engine.sh``

 4.  ``sudo vi create_trt_engine.sh`` change the trtexec path to yours . save and back to the terminal. **if you use Jetson with tensorrt , your  trtexec path normally in /usr/src/tensorrt/bin/trtexec**
 5. Cheate engine files from onnx files by using ``./create_trt_engine.sh`` The engine files will be saved in engine folder.
+It will take a few minutes.
 6. Edit cmakelist.  change the OpenCV and Tensorrt path to yours.
 7. ``cd build``
 8. ``cmake ..``